microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 2 - Basic Styling/User Story 1 - Add Basic Styling to the Web App.md

 ```

 The code above uses Bootstrap classes to style the elements on the page.
 The container class creates a centered container for the content, while the text-center class centers the heading.
 The list-group and list-group-item classes create a styled list for the to-do items.
 The form-group and form-control classes style the form elements, and the btn and btn-primary classes style the buttons.

+For more information on using bootstrap take a look at [W3 Schools - Bootstrap tutorial](https://www.w3schools.com/bootstrap5/)

 <br/>